-42 U.S.C. §§1396r-4(b)(2)-(b)(3).
+42 U.S.C. §1396r-4(b)(2)-(b)(3).

-42 U.S.C. §1396r-4(b)(2)(i) specifically uses the term "eligible for medical assistance under a State plan," the exact language from the Medicare DSH statute in issue in this case.
+The Medicaid statute at 42 U.S.C. §1396r-4(b)(2) specifically uses the term "eligible for medical assistance under a State plan," the exact language used in the Medicare DSH statute in issue in this case.
 That phrase describes the days included in the "Medicaid inpatient utilization rate" for the Medicaid DSH adjustment.
-It is the second category, the "low-income utilization rate" description, that clarifies what is and what is not included in "medical assistance under a State plan."
+It is the second category of days included, the "low-income utilization rate" description, that clarifies what is and what is not included in "medical assistance under a State plan."
 The components of the low-income utilization rate include "services rendered under a [Title] XIX State plan," the same category of patients described in the Medicaid utilization rate.
-But then the statute adds as components subsidies for patient services received directly from State and local governments8 and charity care.9 If Congress had intended the term "eligible for medical assistance under a State plan" (the only category of patients in the Medicaid utilization rate) to include the state funded hospital days and charity care days, the subsections adding those categories of days in the low income utilization rate would have been superfluous.
-As the NJCCP program is funded by "state and local governments" and thus is included in the low income utilization rate, but not the Medicaid inpatient utilization rate, NJCCP patient days do not fall within the Medicaid DSH statute definition of "eligible for medical assistance under a State plan" at 42 U.S.C. §1396r-4(b)(2)(i).
+But then the statute adds as components subsidies for patient services received directly from state and local governments6 and charity care.7 If Congress had intended the term "eligible for medical assistance under a State plan" (the only category of patients in the Medicaid utilization rate) to include the state funded hospital days and charity care days, the subsections adding those categories of days in the low income utilization rate would have been superfluous.
+As the GA program is funded by "state and local governments" and thus is included in the low-income utilization rate, not the Medicaid inpatient utilization rate, GA patient days do not fall within the Medicaid statute's definition of "eligible for medical assistance under a State plan" at 42 U.S.C. §1396r-4(b)(2).

-Statutory construction principles require the Board to apply the meaning Congress ascribed to the term "eligible for medical assistance under a [Title] XIX State plan" used in the Medicaid statute to the same phrase used in the Medicare statute.
-10 NJCCP patient days therefore cannot be included in the Medicare DSH statutory definition of "eligible for medical assistance under a State plan" at 42 U.S.C. §1395ww(d)(5)(F)(vi)(II).
-Accordingly, the Intermediary's adjustments properly excluded NJCCP program patient days from the Providers' Medicare DSH calculations.
+Statutory construction principles require the Board to apply the meaning Congress ascribed to the term "eligible for medical assistance under a [Title] XIX State plan" used in the Medicaid statute consistently with the same phrase used in the Medicare statute.
+BA patient days therefore would not be included in the Medicare DSH statutory definition of "eligible for medical assistance under a State plan" at 42 U.S.C. \$1395ww(d)(5)(F)(vi)(II).
+Accordingly, the Intermediary properly excluded Pennsylvania GA program patient days from the Providers' Medicare DSH calculations.